-Our lawful bases for processing your child's personal data for the purposes listed in section 3 above are as follows:
+Our lawful bases for processing your personal data for the purposes listed in section 3 above are as follows:

-- For the purposes of A to H from section 3 above, in accordance with the 'public task' basis - we need to process data to fulfil our statutory function as a school. - For the purposes of A to F and H from section 3 above, in accordance with the 'legal obligation' basis - we need to process data to meet our responsibilities under law. - For the purposes of C, D, E and G from section 3 above, in accordance with the 'consent' basis - we will obtain consent from you to use your child's personal data - For the purposes of C and D from section 3 above, in accordance with the 'vital interests' basis - we will use this personal data in a life-or-death situation - For the purposes of A, B, C and E from section 3 above, in accordance with the 'contract' basis we need to process personal data to fulfil a contract with your child or to help them enter into a contract with us

-• For the purposes of A to H from section 3, in accordance with the 'legitimate interests' basis - where there's a minimal privacy impact and we have a compelling reason.
+- For the purposes of A to D of section 3, in accordance with the 'public task' basis we need to process data to fulfil our statutory function. - For the purposes of A to D of section 3, in accordance with the 'legal obligation' basis we need to process data to meet our responsibilities under law. - For the purposes of A to D of section 3, in accordance with the 'consent' basis we will obtain consent from you to use your personal data - For the purposes of D of section 3, in accordance with the 'vital interests' basis we will use this personal data in a life-or-death situation - For the purposes of A to D of section 3, in accordance with the 'contract' basis we need to process personal data to fulfil a contract with you or to help you enter into a contract with us - For the purposes of A to D of section 3, in accordance with the 'legitimate interests' basis where there's a minimal privacy impact and we have a compelling reason.

-Where you have provided us with consent to use your child's data, you may withdraw this consent at any time.
+Where you have provided us with consent to use your data, you may withdraw this consent at any time.
 We will make this clear when requesting your consent, and explain how you would go about withdrawing consent if you wish to do so.